 Cameron Nursing and Rehabilitation Center is located in Cameron, West Virginia.
 This is a highly rated facility, with an overall grade of B+.
-In fact, we ranked this nursing home in the top third of all nursing homes in the nation.
-This facility is better in some categories than others, but it didn't have any bad scores in any of the major areas discussed below.
+We ranked this nursing home as one of the top 50 nursing homes in West Virginia.
+This facility is better in some categories than others, but it did not have any weak links in any of the four major categories.
 More information about these categories can be found below.

 Cameron Nursing and Rehabilitation Center